Data Processing Agreement

 - Where the GDPR, UK GDPR or the Swiss FADP is applicable, if the Processing of Personal Data by Akeyless (or by a Sub-Processor) includes transfer of Personal Data (either directly or through an onward transfer) to a third country outside the EEA, the UK and Switzerland that is not an Adequate Country, such transfer shall only occur if an appropriate safeguard approved by the applicable Data Protection Law (the GDPR (Article 46), UK GDPR (Article 46) or Swiss FADP (as applicable)) for the lawful transfer of Personal Data under is in place.

-- If Akeyless or its Sub-processor relies on the Standard Contractual Clauses to facilitate a transfer to a third country that is not an Adequate Country, then:
+- When Customer and Akeyless, or Akeyless and or its Sub-processor relies on the Standard Contractual Clauses to facilitate a transfer to a third country that is not an Adequate Country, then:

 - transfer of Personal Data from the EEA the terms set forth in Annex IV shall apply.